Sprained ankle

 ICD codes: S93 What is the ICD Code?

 If the foot rolls, whether while walking, jumping or running, the result may be a sprained ankle.
-That is because the ligaments are overstretched during twisting.
+This twisting movement overstretches the ligaments.
 What is more, small blood vessels rupture, causing the ankle to swell up and become painful.

 At a glance